rexposadas/MQBroker/README.md

     ./ignition.sh start

-That exposes localhost:8088 which is the gateway.
+That exposes the gateway on  localhost:8088.

 # Steps to integration a custom MQTT Broker